 An email arrived this week from William Sypher, a retired literature scholar in Barboursville, VA who grew up in Moundsville and spent his career teaching in the Middle East, including stints in Saudi Arabia and Iran.
 He didn’t like Moundsville and attached a charming and engaging 6,400-word review explaining why.
 “I wish I could praise your film as much as I admire your writing but I cannot,” he wrote.
 His review calls the movie “sleep-inducing” and “a ragbag of sincere but not particularly insightful opinions”.
-I co-directed the film because I wanted to start honest conversations not end them (if you’d like to write about Moundsville, please email me at email@example.com), so I called William and asked if we could publish his review on our blog.
+I co-directed the film because I wanted to start honest conversations not end them.
+Also, this is America.
+I called William and asked if we could publish his review on our blog.
 He said yes. — John W. Miller

 Moundsville Revisited?
 Maybe Not, by William Sypher

 Watched an hour-long documentary last night based on the small town in northern West Virginia where I grew up and left when I was 18 to attend college in Pittsburgh.
 It should have been riveting for me as a native son to learn more of the history of the place that nurtured me.
 It was not.
 Rather, it was an hour and 14 minutes of the most sleep-inducing footage I have ever watched outside of some home movies.
 The precious few facts offered are well-known to those who grew up here so this was a film aimed at the rest of the country who might be amused at the prospect of an insider view of troubled Appalachia as told by its colorful but fairly dim hillbillies.
 That this film does not go down that road does not rescue it from banality.